JonStark1/Trie-Implementation-in-Java/README.md

 # Trie-Implementation-in-Java
 Implementing trie data-structure to get automatic suffix suggestions.
+Please use only Lowercase characters for the time being.
 Run the main file.
 It asks for actions.
 Delete has not been implemented yet.
 To add a word, press i and enter the word.
 Add some words.
 To show suggesstions, press s.
 Enter first 1-2 characters of the words you want the suffix for.